JonWakefield/AudioWatcher/README.md

 # Installation

-Setting up AudioWatcher can be done via cloning from github or from the Chrome web store
+Setting up AudioWatcher can be done via cloning from github or downloading from the Chrome web store.

 ### Download from webstore